ONSdigital/design-system/README.md

 Checkout the branch locally and run:

+`git lfs fetch` - This downloads the files into your `.git/lfs` if you have never run vr test locally.

 `git lfs checkout` - This will pull the current reference images from the repository for you to test against.

 `yarn test-visual` - This will run the same tests locally as were run in Github Actions.
 After they have completed the report will open in your default browser.

-`yarn test-visual:approve` - This will approve the failures/diff caught by the tests and update the reference images locally on your machine.
+`yarn test-visual:approve` - This will approve the failures/diff caught by the tests.

+`yarn test-visual:reference` - This will update the reference images locally on your machine.

 `git lfs push --all origin` - First commit the files in the normal way then run the command.
 This will push the new reference images to Git LFS.